How to Discuss a Price Increase With Clients

 • I know you are concerned…

-The key is to be authentic and transparent, but remember emotions are contagious.
+The key is to be authentic and transparent, but remember, emotions are contagious.
 Maintain a professional and confident demeanor.
 What you don’t want to do is open the conversation with:

 “I’m sorry to be the one to tell you…”

 Present the reasons why.
 When you use the word “because” and provide a reason, you will receive a more positive response.
-For example, “The reason for the price increase is because our vendors have increased our supply cost.
+For example, “The reason for the price increase is that our vendors have increased our supply cost.
 And we strive to deliver the best quality.”
 In your pre-price call, you determined the effect of inflation on your client’s business.
 Craft messages around that dialogue.
 At this point, validate the reasons you provided.

 “I appreciate your openness and will share your feedback with my executive team.
 We appreciate the opportunity to serve you.”